Molecular and Cellular Biology

 Teaching

 Each student is required to serve as a teaching fellow for one term during their G2 year.
 Students are expected to teach either one of the large introductory undergraduate laboratory-based courses such as Life Sciences 1a or 1b, Life and Physical Sciences A, MCB 80, or MCB 60, or a small, discussion-based advanced course.
-Teaching beyond the requirement is encouraged but requires prior approval from the student’s advisor(s), dissertation committee members, and the MCO program leadership.
+Teaching beyond the requirement requires prior approval from the student’s advisor(s), dissertation committee members, and the MCO program leadership.

 Candidacy Examinations and Evaluation